Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ## Conclusion

-In this article I've tried to show how we could use Duckdb for local analysis with only some knowledge of SQL.
-This can greatly empower analysts and help even the ones with programming skills as they can focus on the problem at hand as SQL is a declarative language instead of an imperative one.
-In the future I'll try to do some tests and show more features of DuckDB as well as how well it can integrate with other tools (DBT, metabase, meltano, etc).
+In this post, I've tried to show how we could use Duckdb for local analysis with only some knowledge of SQL.
+It can empower analysts and data engineers as we can focus on the problem at hand as SQL is a declarative language instead of an imperative one.
+There are many other features I'm hoping to test and in the future, I'll try to show features like:

+- Employing DuckDB on a jupyter notebook
+- Read from an S3 and a postgres instance
+- Integration with Metabase, dbt, airflow, etc